AlaskaAirlines/Icons/README.md

 #### ES5 style - iconName.js

 **Note:** for icon SVGs, the ES5 `iconName.js` versions have been deprecated.
-Please update to the newly supported `iconName..mjs` file type.
+Please update to the newly supported `iconName.mjs` file type.
 This currently does not apply to SVG logos or tails.

 ```javascript
 module.exports={ ... }